Bacteriawa/Luminol/docs/CONTRIBUTING_EN.md

 2. Add these changes to the local git repository (For example, `git add .`)
 3. Commit these changes using `git commit -m <Commit Message>` (PS: do not commit new-created files)
 4. Run Gradle's task `rebuildAllServerPatches` to convert your commits to a new patch
-5. Run Gradle's task `fixupPaperApiFilePatches` to generate new-crated files to new patches (PS: do not commit again before you run this task)
+5. Run Gradle's task `fixupPaperApiFilePatches` to generate newly created files to new patches (PS: do not commit again before you run this task)
 6. Push your patches to your repository

 After pushing, you can open a PR to submit your patches.